Vodka Drinks, Cocktails and Concoctions: 10 Refreshing Summer Recipes

 2. Vodka and Freshly Squeezed Orange Juice

 A simple, but deliciously refreshing drink.
 This is a completely different drink to vodka and orange!
-Even if you are using the allegedly freshly squeezed orange juicde from cartons it just tastes different.
+Even if you are using the allegedly freshly squeezed orange juice from cartons it just tastes different.

 Yield: 1 Drink